 Additionally, Cardano has separate addresses for spending and staking, which means holders can keep their ADA in a wallet even if they stake it.
 Also, there are no fixed terms for Cardano staking.
 So, holders can withdraw their ADA at any point.

 The Cardano network relies on staking pools because if the network allowed individual nodes to gain rewards without joining or creating a stake pool, the network would not have enough node operators to build a successful network.

 Joining A Pool

 This is the simplest way for Cardano staking on the network.
-It only requires a holder to delegate their ADA from their wallet to an existing stake pool.
-Holders do not need to monitor their stake 24/7, which means they do not need a constant internet connection.
+It only requires holders to delegate their ADA from their wallet to an existing stake pool.
+Holders do not need to monitor their stake 24/7, so they do not need a constant internet connection.
 Additionally, most pools do not have a minimum staking amount.

 Creating A Pool

 The Cardano requires users to have specific technical abilities before creating a stake pool.
 They need to be able to run and maintain an operator node 24/7.
 They need server administration skills, experience with system operations, and development and operations.

 Moreover, they need a reliable internet connection.
 They do not need to own or stake ADA; they just need to provide their technical expertise to other users in the pool.

 Nodes that have a positive stake in the network are stakeholders.
 Stakeholders can run the Cardano protocol.
 The Ouroboros protocol chooses a slot leader from the list of stakeholders on the network.

 A slot leader’s job is to receive and listen to the transactions created and multiplied by the nodes on the network.
 They then must form a block from those transactions and sign it using their private key.
 Finally, they publish the block to the network.